Contact Us for a Free Consultation (213) 542-0979

 California Youth Authority

-If your child is determined to be a risk, he or she can be incarcerated into the California Youth Authority (CYA) up until age 25.
-It is also very important to note that in some cases, depending upon the crime committed, your son or daughter can be charged and sentenced as an adult to jail or state prison.
+If your child is determined to be a risk, they can be incarcerated at the California Youth Authority (CYA) up until age 25.
+It is also essential to note that in some cases, depending upon the crime committed, your son or daughter can be charged and sentenced as an adult to jail or state prison.

-In some cases, the probation department and/or the district attorney may choose to file a petition with the juvenile court to have the case transferred to adult court due to the nature of the offense.
-As Juvenile crime lawyers, we do everything we can to prevent that transfer from occurring as juvenile court ruling are less severe than adult court.
+In some cases, the probation department and the district attorney may choose to file a petition with the juvenile court to have the case transferred to adult court due to the nature of the offense.
+As Juvenile crime lawyers, we do everything we can to prevent that transfer from occurring, as juvenile court rulings are less severe than adult court.

-Our Los Angeles juvenile crime attorneys understand that children make mistakes.
+We understand that children make mistakes.
 However, these mistakes do not need to define who your son or daughter is.
 We will help get your child back on track.
-We will aggressively defend his or her legal rights and look for alternatives such as rehabilitation and/or counseling instead of incarceration.
+We will aggressively defend their legal rights and look for alternatives such as rehabilitation and counseling instead of incarceration.

 The following are warning signs that a juvenile may be at risk for committing a serious crime: